Public Charge and Immigration

 Public charge does not apply to all immigrants or all benefit programs.
 Each situation is different and there are many benefits not considered in the public charge assessment.
 Available to you are community agencies and resources that can provide information and advice specific to you and your family situation.
-Click on the tabs below for the latest updates regarding public charge, adapted from the national Protecting Immigrant Families Coalition.
+Click on the tabs below for the latest updates regarding public charge.

 We advise anyone concerned about their immigration circumstance to review the rule and to talk to a legal expert.
 CCHS and its employees cannot offer legal advice.

 What is Public Charge

 Public charge is a term used in immigration law to refer to a person who is primarily dependent on the government for support.
 The Department of Homeland Security (DHS) applies a public charge test when (1) a person applies to enter the U.S. or (2) when a person applies to adjust immigration status to become a lawful permanent resident (to get a green card).

 An applicant considered likely to become a "public charge" is more likely than not to have their application denied.
 Each situation is different, and the public charge test does not apply to all immigrants.
 If you use one of these programs and believe the public charge rules may affect you, we strongly encourage you to seek advice from an attorney or immigration expert before dropping a benefit that you and your family need.